mmiranda222/.statsuite/content/changelog/_index.md

 Bug fixes:

+- [dotstatsuite-data-explorer#190](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/190) Time Period displayed in table view is incorrect (not matching with SDMX response) when time period values are non-ordered.
 - [dotstatsuite-data-explorer#189](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/189) NOT_DISPLAYED annotation is not applied to Attribute when it is defined at the dataflow level.
 - [dotstatsuite-data-explorer#180](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/180) NOT_DISPLAYED annotation is not applied to Dimension when it is defined at the dimension level.
 - [dotstatsuite-data-explorer#181](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/181) NOT_DISPLAYED annotation is not applied to Dimension values when it is defined in the codelist.